 Relatively speaking, South Carolina is slightly more progressive than its neighbor to the north when it comes to Confederate symbols.
 In 2000 lawmakers moved to take down the Confederate flag that had flown over the Capitol dome since the end of the Civil War — give or take 97 years.
 Raised in 1961 as the state’s none-too-subtle response to the Civil Rights movement, the flag was moved a few yards to fly next to one of the three Confederate monuments.
 It remained there until it was removed in 2015.

 The 2000 legislation also called for the addition of a monument honoring African American South Carolinians.
-The commission selected Colorado sculptor Ed Dwight, directing him not to depict any actual people, to avoid “controversial” figures like Denmark Vessey, a freedman who was hanged for plotting a slave rebellion.
+The commission selected Colorado sculptor Ed Dwight, directing him not to depict any actual people to avoid “controversial” figures like Denmark Vessey, a freedman who was hanged for plotting a slave rebellion.
 Fourteen years later, Vessey was honored with his own statue in Charleston, also by Ed Dwight.

 The South Carolina Liberty Bell is on the southeast corner of the Capitol grounds between two concrete government buildings.
-Unlike other state bells which have been lost, forgotten in storage rooms or loaned to semi-pro baseball teams, the South Carolina bell has not moved much since the 1950 savings bond drive.
+Unlike other state bells that have been lost, forgotten in storage rooms, or loaned to semi-pro baseball teams, the South Carolina bell has not moved much since the 1950 savings bond drive.
 Originally displayed in front of the Capitol’s east wing, it was moved to its current location in the early 1970s when the Capitol grounds expanded to the south.

 Perhaps in an effort to not be known as the home of the world’s largest statue of a racist centenarian, Columbia boasts the world’s largest fire hydrant and a Hootie and the Blowfish memorial.
-On our way out of town, we make a pitstop at the Devine Cinnamon Roll Deli to fuel up on shrimp and grits and caffeine.
+On our way out of town, we make a pit stop at the Devine Cinnamon Roll Deli to fuel up on shrimp and grits and caffeine.

 There is no straight shot from Columbia to Emerald Isle, so instead, we plan to drive east until we hit the ocean, then follow the coast up to Emerald Isle.
 Myrtle Beach, here we come.